 (Audio packages are available approximately two to three weeks after the seminar is held.)

-FL General: This program is pending approved for general CLE in Florida.
+FL General: This program is approved for 7.0 units of general CLE in Florida through May 31, 2021.

 CA General: This program is approved for 6.0 units of general CLE in California.